PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 Validators and delegators earn revenue in exchange for their services.
 This revenue is given in three forms:

-* **Block provisions (FX):** They are paid in newly created FX.
-Block provisions exist to incentivize FX holders to stake.
+* **Block provisions (PUNDIAI):** They are paid in newly created PUNDIAI.
+Block provisions exist to incentivize PUNDIAI holders to stake.
 The yearly inflation rate is calculated to target 2/3 bonded stake.
-If the total bonded stake in the network is less than 2/3 of the total FX supply, inflation increases until it reaches 41%.
-If the total bonded stake is more than 2/3 of the FX supply, inflation decreases until it reaches 17%.
-This means that if total bonded stake stays less than 2/3 of the total FX supply for a prolong period of time, unbonded FX holders can expect their FX value to deflate in value by 41% (compounded) per year.
+If the total bonded stake in the network is less than 2/3 of the total PUNDIAI supply, inflation increases until it reaches 41%.
+If the total bonded stake is more than 2/3 of the PUNDIAI supply, inflation decreases until it reaches 17%.
+This means that if total bonded stake stays less than 2/3 of the total PUNDIAI supply for a prolong period of time, unbonded PUNDIAI holders can expect their PUNDIAI value to deflate in value by 41% (compounded) per year.
 * **Transaction fees (various tokens):** Each transfer on the Pundi AIFX comes with transactions fees.
 These fees can be paid in any currency that is whitelisted by the FunctionX governance.
-Fees are distributed to bonded FX delegators in proportion to their stake.
-The first whitelisted token at launch is FX.
+Fees are distributed to bonded PUNDIAI delegators in proportion to their stake.
+The first whitelisted token at launch is PUNDIAI.

 ## Validator Commission